Politics of Alberta: Legislative power

+Executive power

+The day-to-day operation and activities of the Government of Alberta are performed by the provincial departments and agencies, staffed by the non-partisan public service, and directed by the elected government.

+The premier of Alberta is the primary minister of the Crown.
+The premier acts as the head of government for the province, chairs and selects the membership of the Cabinet, and advises the Crown on the exercise of executive power and much of the royal prerogative.

 History of Alberta politics

 Provincial

 Alberta's parliamentary governments are determined by general elections held every three to five years.
 Five years is the maximum term allowed.
 By-elections are conducted between the general elections to fill seats left vacant by death or resignation.
 In each election (so far) a single party has taken a majority of the seats, although sometimes it does this after receiving less than half the votes cast.

 Alberta's politics has historically been one of long-lasting governments with government changes being few and far between.

 For the first 16 years Alberta was a province it had a Liberal government.
 Through the 1910s the growing farmer movement forced reforms out of this government and, embodied in the United Farmers of Alberta group, it launched itself into direct politics, winning power in the first election it contested.

 Louise McKinney and Roberta MacAdams were the first women elected to the Legislative Assembly, in the 1917 election.
 They were also the first women in any legislature of the British Empire.
 Irene Parlby was the first woman appointed to the provincial Cabinet, in 1921.

 Alberta was swept up in the wave of "prairie populism" that took place after the First World War; from 1921 to 1935 the United Farmers of Alberta headed the longest-lived of the farmers' governments that won power in Canada during this time.
 It made several reforms including changing Alberta's election system.
-Ranked voting was brought in --Single transferable voting proportional representation in the cities and Instant-runoff voting outside the cities.
+Ranked voting was brought in – single transferable voting proportional representation in the cities and instant-runoff voting outside the cities.
 The UFA lost all its seats in 1935 when William Aberhart's Social Credit party (Socred) was elected on a radical monetary reform platform.
 After Aberhart's death in 1943 and changing economic conditions, the Socred government moved to the right under Premier Ernest Manning.

 For over 80 years, the province was governed by right of centre parties.
 The Socreds were succeeded in 1971 by the Progressive Conservatives.
 Ralph Klein was premier of Alberta from 1992 to 2006 and despite multiple controversies, he remained the leader of the Progressive Conservative party and thus the province although only 55 percent of delegates from his party signified their approval of his leadership on the spring of 2006, pushing him into retirement.
+In the previous election (2004) Klein's PC party had taken less than half the votes cast in the province but had won 75 percent of the seats.